Synthetixio/synthetix-subgraph/README.md

 ## To deploy test Rates or Exchanger subgraphs at different start blocks

+1a.
+In `yaml:<subgrpah>`, you have to udpate the `--env` flag to `test` in `package.json` and then simply change the `--universal-test-block` flag from `null` to `<number>`; all the contracts will be set to start at that single block automatically.
+This is the best way to test a subgraph quickly with a recent block number.

+1b.
+If you only want some of the contracts to be different you have to do the following:

-1. First, you have to udpate the `--env` flag to `test` in `yaml:rates` or `yaml:exchanger` in `package.json` and then it will pick up any changes you make to the test start blocks in `set-start-blocks` file in the relevant subgraph folder inside the `./mustache` folder.
-If you leave a test block as null it will use the prod block instead.
+- for `yaml:exchanger` or `yaml:rates` you have to udpate the `--env` flag to `test` and then change any of the `test` blocks from `null` to `<number>` in `mustache/[subgraph]/set-start-blocks`.
+Any test blocks left as null will use the prod block instead.

-IMPORTANT: if you just want to use a single start block for all contracts within the rates or exchanger subgraph, simply change the `--universal-test-block` flag in `yaml:rates` or `yaml:exchanger` in `package.json` from `null` to `<number>` and you don't need to make any changes to `set-start-blocks` in that case, it will pick up this number for every contract in the yaml file.
+- for `yaml:synth-transfers` you cannot do that at this time.

 2. Continue from step 2 in the section `To run and deploy locally` above.